 So, what is a Well Nut?

-A Well nut, also called a rawlnut or a rubber nut, is a removable rivet nut or nutsert, comprised of an EPDM Neoprene nut and a brass insert nut.
+A Well nut, also called a rawlnut or a rubber nut, is a removable rivet nut or nutsert, comprised of an EPDM Neoprene rubber portion and a brass insert nut.

 A Well Nut is a versatile fastening solution that often flies under the radar despite its remarkable functionality.
 At first glance, it might appear to be just a simple rubber grommet, but it is far more than that.
 This unassuming rubber component has the power to revolutionise the way you secure objects and materials.